Home Invasion defense lawyer

 A reasonable doubt is a fair, honest doubt growing out of the evidence or lack of evidence.
 It is not merely an imaginary or possible doubt, but a doubt based on reason and common sense.
 A reasonable doubt is just that a doubt that is reasonable, after a careful and considered examination of the facts and circumstances of the case.

-A prosecutor must prove beyond a reasonable doubt that the defendant’s intent to commit a felony, misdemeanor, larceny, or assault.
-A person commits larceny when he or she steals another person’s money or property.
+In all three degrees of home invasion the prosecutor must prove beyond a reasonable doubt that the defendant intended to commit a felony, misdemeanor, larceny, or assault inside the home.
+Larceny is a fancy word for when someone steals another person’s money or property.

 Defenses